-The 2014 Annual Meeting of Shareholders (the "Annual Meeting") of TriMas Corporation (the "Company") will be held on Thursday, May 8, 2014 at TriMas Corporation headquarters, 39400 Woodward Avenue, Suite 130 Bloomfield Hills, Michigan 48304, at 8:00 a.m., Eastern Time, for the following purposes:
+The 2015 Annual Meeting of Shareholders (the "Annual Meeting") of TriMas Corporation (the "Company") will be held on Wednesday, May 13, 2015 at TriMas Corporation headquarters, 39400 Woodward Avenue, Suite 130 Bloomfield Hills, Michigan 48304, at 8:00 a.m., Eastern Time, for the following purposes:

-- 1. To elect two directors to serve until the Annual Meeting of Shareholders in 2017; - 2.
-To ratify the appointment of Deloitte & Touche LLP ("Deloitte") as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2014; - 3.
-To approve, on a non-binding advisory basis, the compensation paid to the Company's Named Executive Officers; and - 4.
+- 1. To elect three directors to serve until the Annual Meeting of Shareholders in 2018; - 2.
+To ratify the appointment of Deloitte & Touche LLP ("Deloitte") as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2015; and - 3.
 To transact such other business as may properly come before the meeting.

-The Board of Directors has fixed the close of business on March 14, 2014 as the record date for determining the shareholders that are entitled to notice of, and to vote at, the Annual Meeting or any adjournment or postponement of the Annual Meeting.
+The Board of Directors has fixed the close of business on March 16, 2015 as the record date ("Record Date") for determining the shareholders that are entitled to notice of, and to vote at, the Annual Meeting or any adjournment or postponement of the Annual Meeting.